 It is the shared duty of faculty, students and staff of the college to understand, abide by and endorse academic integrity.

 The Registrar's Office maintains records of academic performance for all currently enrolled students.
-Grades indicating performance following mid-semester may be obtained directly through the instructor in accordance with the regulations contained in the Family Educational Rights and Privacy Act of 1974.
+Grades indicating performance following mid-semester may be obtained directly through the faculty member in accordance with the regulations contained in the Family Educational Rights and Privacy Act of 1974.

 These grades are an assessment of academic progress, but are not recorded as part of the permanent record.
 Mid-semester grades are not reported for any session.
 Final grades become part of students' permanent records.
 Students may view their mid-term and final grade reports by visiting Banner Self-Service .